 Sterling rises as dollar falls, headwinds persist

-Sterling rose against the weaker dollar and stayed flat versus the euro on Wednesday as Brexit uncertainty, the prospect of negative interest rates and Britain's large coronavirus death toll still weighed on the currency.
+Sterling rose against the weaker dollar and stayed flat versus the euro on Wednesday as Brexit uncertainty, the prospect of negative interest rates, and Britain's large coronavirus death toll weighed on the currency.

 A gauge of sterling overnight implied volatility rose to a 2-1/2-month high of 11.50, suggesting traders expected higher-than-usual swings in the British currency on Wednesday.
-Infection rates from the virus have been falling and Britain said it will reopen shops on Monday together with zoos and drive-in cinemas.
+Infection rates from the coronavirus have been falling and Britain said it will reopen non-essential shops on June 15 together with zoos and drive-in cinemas.

-"Until now, the market probably assumed that the British government under Prime Minister Boris Johnson was only bluffing," she said, but "the recent weakness of the pound shows that the market is no longer certain that British politicians will indeed prevent a no-deal Brexit at any price."
-"For this reason, we are forecasting a weaker pound in the short term and only a very moderate recovery later in the year," Nguyen said.
+"Until now, the market probably assumed that the British government under Prime Minister Boris Johnson was only bluffing," she said, but "the recent weakness of the pound shows that the market is no longer certain that British politicians will indeed prevent a no-deal Brexit at any price.
+"For this reason, we are forecasting a weaker pound in the short term and only a very moderate recovery later in the year."

-The pound was last changing hands at $1.2774, up 0.4% on the day against the greenback.
-But was flat versus the euro at 89.02 pence.
-Sterling hasn't benefited as much as other major currencies from the recent risk rally in the past few weeks, though it has risen about 11% from the nearly 30-year low it sank to in mid-March.
+The pound was last changing hands at $1.2747, up 0.2% on the day against the greenback, after rising to a three-month high of $1.2803.
+But it was flat versus the euro at 89.04 pence .
+Sterling hasn't benefited as much as other major currencies from the recent risk rally in the past few weeks, though it has risen about 11% from the near 30-year low it sank to in mid-March.

 - READ MORE ON: